Jiggly-Balls/Mineral/CONTRIBUTING.md

 ## 📄 License

-By contributing to this project, you agree that your contributions will be licensed under the same MIT license as the repository.
+By contributing to this project, you agree that your contributions will be licensed under the same [license](https://github.com/Jiggly-Balls/Mineral/blob/main/LICENSE) as the repository.